jimwaldo/allstonTransport/README.md

+# Course schedule analysis

-The code in this project is designed to read files containing enrollment data and class time data supplied by the registrar and determine the number of students who will have to cross the Charles based on assumptions of which classes will be taught in the new SEC building.
+The code in this project is designed to read files containing enrollment data and class time data supplied by the registrar and performs various analyses on it, and extracts various useful information.

-Note that the model used here is crude and will give at best a rough approximation of what the traffic will actually be.
+This project can currently be thought of as two distinct pieces of code.
+The first is a set of programs that read in student schedules and course times, and extract information about those student schedules, such as the number of students who will have to cross the Charles based on assumptions of which classes will be taught in the new SEC building, and counting the number of students with course conflicts, and counting the number of students that don't have enough time for Note that the model used here is crude and will give at best a rough approximation of what the traffic will actually be.

+The second is a set of programs that reads in multiple years of student registration data and attempts to identify pairs of courses that would be bad if they conflict.

+We first describe the [Analysis of Student Schedules](#student-schedules) and then the [Extraction of Bad Conflict Pairs](#bad-conflict-pairs).

+## Analysis of Student Schedules  <a name="student-schedules"></a>
 ### Input files

 This code works on files supplied by the registrar/my.harvard group.
 There are two kinds of .csv files provided, the